 We define community wealth building as strategies that build community and individual assets, creating resilient and adaptable systems to address social and economic needs.
 The League will work with our partners to provide thought leadership, training, advocacy, resources, and best practices to build community wealth through:

-- Learning – the journey of education and training is recognized as spanning from young childhood through K-12 education and post-secondary pathways to ongoing opportunities for adult learners
+- Lifelong learning – the journey of education and training is recognized as spanning from young childhood through K-12 education and post-secondary pathways to ongoing opportunities for adult learners

-- Safety, health, and well-being – quality of life disparities are recognized and addressed while services are focused on increasing health impacts and fostering the human experience in public life
+- Public health – quality of life disparities are recognized and addressed while services are focused on increasing health impacts and fostering the human experience in public life

-- Arts and cultural abundance –cultural identities, traditions and creative outputs are respected, celebrated and recognized as critical assets that build social fabric in a community.
+- Arts and culture –cultural identities, traditions and creative outputs are respected, celebrated and recognized as critical assets that build social fabric in a community.

-- Economic and financial security– municipalities, community institutions, families and individuals are fiscally healthy; economic systems ensure a community can be economically resilient and allow for the continued proliferation of prosperity
+- Financial security– municipalities, community institutions, families and individuals are fiscally healthy; economic systems ensure a community can be economically resilient and allow for the continued proliferation of prosperity

-- Sustainable environment and natural resources– natural resources are managed to ensure long-term sustainability of and harmony between the built and natural environment and leverage their worth as public assets
+- Sustainability– natural resources are managed to ensure long-term sustainability of and harmony between the built and natural environment and leverage their worth as public assets

-- Virtual and built infrastructure –the fundamental facilities and systems serving a county, city, or other area, including the services and facilities necessary for its economy to function
+- Infrastructure –the fundamental facilities and systems serving a county, city, or other area, including the services and facilities necessary for its economy to function

 In addition to these components, we see trust and belonging as a social and emotional fabric that ties the community members and these components together in an interdependent framework: